Victoria Duval: Junior career

 In 2012, Duval played in the Under-18 USTA National Championships as the 17th seed.
 Despite the low ranking, she won the tournament by defeating Alexandra Kiick in the final.
 With the title, she earned a wildcard into the main draw of the US Open.
-Later that summer, she played in the Junior US Open and reached the semifinals.
-In that tournament, Duval knocked out 2012 Junior Wimbledon champion Eugenie Bouchard before falling to Anett Kontaveit.
+Later that summer, she played in the US Open and reached the junior semifinals.
+In that tournament, Duval knocked out 2012 Wimbledon junior champion Eugenie Bouchard, before falling to Anett Kontaveit.

 Professional career

 Early years

-Duval kicked off her 2012 season in May by reaching her first professional final at the $10K tournament in Sumter, South Carolina at the age of 16, where she was defeated by compatriot Louisa Chirico.
-With a wildcard as the 18s girls' national champion, Duval made her Grand Slam debut at the 2012 US Open, where she lost to three-time champion Kim Clijsters in the first round.
+Duval kicked off her 2012 season in May by reaching her first professional final at the $10k tournament in Sumter, South Carolina at the age of 16, where she was defeated by compatriot Louisa Chirico.
+With a wildcard as the 18s girls' national champion, Duval made her Grand Slam debut at the 2012 US Open.
+She lost to three-time champion Kim Clijsters in the first round.

-The following year, Duval was able to qualify for the US Open and scored a huge upset win over the 2011 champion Samantha Stosur in the first round.
-She followed this up with her first career title at an $50K event in Toronto in November.
+The following year, Duval qualified for the US Open and scored a huge upset win over the 2011 champion Samantha Stosur in the first round.
+She followed this up with her first career title at an $50k event in Toronto in November.

 2014—2016: Breakthrough, cancer diagnosis, knee surgery

 During the qualifying rounds of Wimbledon in 2014, Duval was diagnosed with Hodgkin's lymphoma.
 Nonetheless, she decided to remain in the tournament, and was able to qualify for the main draw.
-In the first round, she defeated 29th seed Sorana Cîrstea before losing to fellow rising star Belinda Bencic.
-With the strength of her performance at Wimbledon, Duval made her debut in the top 100 of the WTA rankings at No. 92 in the world.
+In the first round, she defeated 29th seed Sorana Cîrstea, before losing to fellow rising star Belinda Bencic.
+With the strength of her performance at Wimbledon, Duval made her debut in the top 100 of the WTA rankings, at No. 92 in the world.
 Following the tournament, she proceeded to take the next 13 months off to undergo and recover from chemotherapy treatment.

-Duval returned to playing professional matches at an $25K tournament in August 2015.
+Duval returned to playing professional matches at an $25k tournament in August 2015.
 Despite the circumstances of her comeback onto the tour, she was not awarded a wildcard into the US Open.
 She could have entered the tournament with her protected ranking from the previous year, but elected not to do so after being unsure if she would be ready to play at the time of the entry cutoff five weeks before the start of the event.
 Instead, Duval opted to play in the qualifying tournament, where she lost in the second round.

 At the start of the 2016 season, Duval replaced an injured Serena Williams at the 2016 Hopman Cup.
 She represented the United States alongside Jack Sock.
-Although she lost both of her singles matches, Duval and Sock were able to win two out of their three mixed doubles matches, including a victory over the Czech pair of Karolína Plíšková and Jiří Veselý.
+Although she lost both of her singles matches, Duval and Sock won two out of their three mixed doubles matches, including a victory over the Czech pair of Karolína Plíšková and Jiří Veselý.
 A month after the tournament, Duval announced she had knee surgery.
 She made a brief return for the grass-court season in the middle of the year, but ended up sitting out another ten months afterwards to return to full health.